iTwin/iTwinUI/README.md

 ## Contributing

 Are you interested in helping iTwinUI grow & expand?
-You can submit feature requests or bugs by creating items in [issues](https://github.com/iTwin/iTwinUI/issues).
+You can submit feature requests or bugs by creating [issues](https://github.com/iTwin/iTwinUI/issues).
 Please read our [CONTRIBUTING.md](https://github.com/iTwin/iTwinUI/blob/main/CONTRIBUTING.md) for more information.

 ## Changelog